MiguelGT98/job-site-challenge/README.md

 ## Overview

-This is a job portal web application made with React, Node, Graphql and Mysql
+This is a job portal web application made with React, Node, Graphql and Mysql.
+I chose to use Apollo Client and Apollo Server to implement my Graphql API since they're the tools I'm most familiar with in the Graphql ecosystem.

 ## Try it out!